reacted-io/reacted-io-doc/reactor_system.md

 ```
 [Services](services.md) by default receive information about the status of the current system.
 This because in this way
 they can publish such statistics on a [service registry](registry_drivers/README.md) and service discovery queries based
 on those values can be performed.
-This option specifies how often those statistics should be refreshed.
+This option specifies how often those statistics should be refreshed by the [system monitor](#System Monitor)

 ```java
  public Builder addDispatcherConfig(DispatcherConfig dispatcherConfig)